WiednerF/ARXPlugin/README.txt

 Please check for later versions for the Kettle-jars in the libext folder.
 The actual included jars are from a development release 3.0.0 M2.

-If you build this, the result will be in folder "DummyPluginForDeploy".
+If you build this, the result will be in folder "ARXPluginForDeploy".